 Whether you're going for a short stroll or exploring a new city, it's important to have shoes that support you.
 Here's how to select the best walking shoes.

-Your feet have taken you down city sidewalks, up steep mountain trails, and along dirt roads, allowing you to explore your surroundings at your own pace.
+Your feet have taken you down city pavements, up steep mountain trails and along dirt roads, allowing you to explore your surroundings at your own pace.
 Those two feet deserve to be cradled in comfort.
-Whether you’re taking a stroll around the neighborhood or embarking on an adventure across the country, the right pair of walking shoes will help get you there.
+Whether you're taking a stroll around your local area or embarking on an adventure across the country, the right pair of walking shoes will help get you there.

 There's no one perfect pair for everyone, however.
 Finding the best walking shoes for your feet depends on what you hope to get out of your journey.
 Here's how to find the perfect-fitting pair for miles of comfort.

 Before we stroll into it, here's a short list of some of the best Nike shoes for walking mentioned in this article:

 As you shop for walking shoes, pay attention to how the shoes are constructed.
 To ensure they're designed for walking, look for:

 - A toe box that has plenty of space for you to wiggle your toes and doesn't cause calluses

 - A heel collar at the back upper of the shoe that cushions the heel, creates a snug fit and has a firm internal structure to protect the Achilles tendon